-We here at IndulgeYourPet, tend to be a bit “bias” when it come to these gentle giants because in our own personal experiences, we have found that most Bernese Mountain dogs that we have had the good fortune to meet all seem to be exceptionally sweet and extremely loyal to their owners.
+Now, if you are looking for a LARGE dog that’s perfect for just about any family and isn’t going to look like every other dog on the block, there’s a good chance that a Bernese Mountain dog might be the right dog for you!
+But we need to warn you we here at IndulgeYourPet tend to be a bit “biased” when it comes to these gentle giants because, in our own experiences, we have found that most Bernese Mountain dogs that we have had the good fortune to meet all seem to be exceptionally sweet and highly loyal to their owners.

-The Bernese Mountain dog breed happens to be a fabulous breed doesn’t mean that you’ll automatically be the right “kind” of owner for one of them.
-This is why we choose to write this article so that any perspective Bernese owner might get a better understanding of what it might be like to own one of these magnificent creatures.
+The Bernese Mountain dog breed is fabulous, but that doesn’t mean you’ll automatically be the right “kind” owner for one of them.
+This is why we chose to write this article so that an anprospectiveve Bernese owner might better understand what it might be like to own one of these magnificent creatures.

 Bernese Mountain Dog Breed Fast Facts